-2. Keep the Gospel central.
-When teaching students about sex, make sure the Gospel is clear.
+When teaching Christian teens about sex, make sure the Gospel is clear.
 There are a few reasons this is extremely important.
 First, you don’t want to teach students that just being a moral person in regards to sex is OK.
 Many students believe that staying a virgin until marriage is the ultimate Christian teen’s goal.
 So instead of striving after Jesus they strive to reach the standard of being a virgin.
 This isn’t necessarily a bad thing, but the goal is not just to be a virgin.
 A student can still be a technical virgin, but commit sexual immorality according to the Bible (more on that in a minute).
 Second, many students in your group will have already lost their virginity or have messed up sexually in some other way.
 These students need to hear the Gospel!
 They need to hear that Jesus still loves them and He wants to forgive them.
 They may feel dirty, used and broken, but God restores and wants to redeem their failure.
 One last thing, please be careful with the “dirty rose” illustration.
 Watch this video for more on that from Matt Chandler.

 One of my biggest pet peeves is when people define sex as just intercourse.
 According to Scripture, sex is more than just intercourse.
 In Ephesians 5:3 the Greek word for sexual immorality is pornea, which covers all sexual activity outside of marriage.
 This includes heavy making out, oral sex, friends with benefits and masturbation.
 Those are things that most students don’t consider sex.
 So if they do all of those things but stay a virgin, they think they are fine, but that’s a lie!
 God says sex is any form of sexual activity outside of marriage.
 Define sex biblically when teaching students about it.

 Don’t be afraid to teach about sex in a mixed group.
 In fact, it may be a healthy thing to address sex with a mixed group of students.
 However, it’s also good to have a time where guys get with guys and girls get with girls to talk in more detail about sex.
 Have a balance and try to do both.